LolliMei/YuhuiLi.github.io/index.md

 ### Biography
   Yuhui Li is a undergraduate student in Computer Science Department at Shantou University.
 He is expected to graduate with distiction(Rank 2nd,GPA 4.04/5.0) in 2021.
-His current research interest is service computing.
+His current research interest is service computing, blockchain system and deep learning.

 ### Research Interest
   (Sorted By Priority)